 Transferring in Australia is still possible for countries that do not require a visa to make transfers in Australia, which includes the United Kingdom and Ireland.
 However, these travellers must possess a ticket for the transfer, cannot leave the transit area at the airport and can only stay in Australia for a maximum of 72 hours.
 Travellers transferring in the state Western Australia can stay for a maximum of 24 hours.

 The coronavirus (Covid-19) is causing a lot of problems for travelling with an Australia visa

 When can I travel to Australia again?

 It is currently not known when you can travel to Australia again on a normal visa.
 The Australian airline Qantas has announced that they will perform regular flights from the EU and the USA to Australia starting end of October 2021 (and is selling tickets with flight details starting that date).
-It is currently being investigated whether the travel limitations for students and other long-term visitors can be relaxed.
-Keep a close eye on this page if you want to stay up to date on the measures and restrictions that apply to usage of the Australia visa.
+It is currently being investigated whether travel limitations for students and other long-term visitors can be relaxed.
+Keep an eye on this page if you want to stay informed about the measures and restrictions that are in place for usage of the Australia visa.

 Would you like to receive an email once you can safely travel again?

 Fill in your email address and stay informed